sreejagatab/medtranslate-ai/must.md

-✅ Complete the error handling implementation - Improved error handling for WebSocket and edge offline sync ⚠️ Finish the UI components for offline status indicators - Still needs work ⚠️ Complete the monitoring and analytics systems - Still needs work ❌ Finish the security testing - Not yet addressed
-❌ Complete the documentation - Not yet addressed
+✅ Complete the error handling implementation - Improved error handling for WebSocket and edge offline sync ⚠️ Finish the UI components for offline status indicators - Still needs work ⚠️ Complete the monitoring and analytics systems - Still needs work ✅ Finish the security testing - Security audit tool implemented and passing with only minor warnings ✅ Complete the documentation - Mobile app user guide and developer documentation completed